Moving your banking to Suncorp

 - It’s a good idea to leave some money in your old account to ensure any remaining debits are covered and you don’t incur a fee.

 - Once you’re sure all payments are set up to and from your new account, you may wish to consider closing your old account to avoid any account keeping fees that may apply.

 - You provide your login information from your other financial institution.
 Please note: this information is securely encrypted and not seen or stored by Suncorp, or any of our third-party providers.
 It will automatically be deleted as soon as you’re finished with the service.

 - You’ll be able to download a 95-day summary report in PDF format.

 - You’ll also be able to import saved billers and payees from your old bank account to Suncorp’s Internet Banking.

 You’ll be asked to enter your login details from your other financial institution, which is provided to our third-party provider and used to retrieve your 95-day summary report.
 Your login details are not stored.
 All information that is made available to you through this service is instantly purged at completion of the service.
 Payees and billers that you personally select to import to Suncorp Internet banking will be saved in your Internet Banking.

 We have no contract or arrangements with any other financial institutions relating to the provision of this service.
 Your other financial institution may not authorise or endorse your use of this service or our provision of this service to you.
 You should ensure that your other financial institution permits your use of the service before proceeding.

-This service requires you to input your login credentials of your other financial institution.
-Your login credentials are not stored.
-It is important to know however, that by disclosing these credentials, you could be breaching your other financial institution’s terms and conditions.
-While the security of this service is robust, any loss of money from your other financial institution that can be associated with the use of this service may not be protected under the ePayments code.
+While the security of our Account Switching service is robust, any loss of money from your other financial institution that can be associated with the use of this service may not be protected under the ePayments code.
 You should ensure that your other financial institution permits your use of the service before proceeding.